 adding HTML to activate a browser plugin would be an arduous task,

 even for experienced web developers.
 But that task has been greatly

 By simply adding a CopySafe Web encrypted image, copy protection can be applied to the web page and all of its media including video (but not PDF*), protecting them from all copy, PrintScreen and screen capture.
 Your protection settings can be modified at any time by simply editing the shortcode in HTML view.

-- Copy protect images and all other web
+- Copy protect images displayed on web pages.

-- Encrypted images stored on the server are safe
+- Images stored on the server are safe from webmasters.

 - Encrypted images cannot be saved or scraped.

 When editing a page or post, you may insert the short code by clicking on the [C] icon above the HTML editor toolbar where the cursor was last placed in the text area.
 After uploading or selecting an existing image class file (from a previous upload), you can then nominate the security settings to use for the page or post.
 Different pages can use different security and display settings: